1. Configure your project

 Now add

-apollo-runtime to the list of dependencies.
-This is the part of the SDK that executes queries and parses responses.
+apollo-coroutines-support to the list of dependencies.
+This is the actual code that will run on the device and help schedule queries.

 1dependencies {